Visy: Post 2009 leadership under Anthony Pratt

 In 2009, upon Anthony Pratt's ascendency to Executive Chairman, Visy appointed former ACCC chairman Professor Allan Fels to chair its Governance Committee.
 Pratt also announced Jeff Bleich would join his company's advisory board.
 He appointed other advisory board members including Dryden Spring and Allan Moss.

 Following Richard Pratt's death in April 2009, Anthony Pratt returned to Australia to become Global Executive Chairman of Visy Industries, in addition to him continuing his long-time position as Chairman of Pratt Industries USA.
-Just two years after he assumed leadership of the company, Visy jumped from 43rd to 3rd in the AMR Corporate Citizenship Index, part of an annual survey of more than 60,000 Australians.
+Just two years after he assumed the company's leadership, Visy jumped from 43rd to 3rd in the AMR Corporate Citizenship Index, part of an annual survey of more than 60,000 Australians.

-Under Anthony Pratt's leadership the company expanded its Asian presence and participation.
+Under Anthony Pratt's leadership, the company expanded its Asian presence and participation.
 Earnings from its Asian operations had increased by $100 million a year by 2013.
-Visy has also set up warehouse distribution centers outside Shanghai and Beijing, as well as a trading office in Shenzhen which is selling Visy paper into the Chinese market.
+Visy has also set up warehouse distribution centers outside Shanghai and Beijing, as well as a trading office in Shenzhen, which is selling Visy paper into the Chinese market.
 Visy's growing focus on Asian markets received a major boost in 2013 when Anthony Pratt announced plans to double the company's earnings in the region by building new packaging plants in at least four South-East Asian countries.
 They will be modelled on the group's existing plastics plants in Thailand, Vietnam and Malaysia.
 In September 2013, Pratt was elected an executive member of the Australia-Japan Business Cooperation Committee, a group dedicated for more than 50 years to strengthening ties between the two countries.
 In October, Pratt's growing business interests in Asia prompted Australia's Prime Minister Tony Abbott to invite him on an official visit to Indonesia – the first overseas’ trip by the incoming leader.

 Pratt Industries runs the only paper mill in New York, which was founded in 1997.
-New York Mayor Michael Bloomberg designated 17 September 2013, as "Pratt Industries Day" in the New York, in tribute to the company's commitment to recycling and the environment after its mill had reached the milestone of recycling five millions tons of paper.
+New York Mayor Michael Bloomberg designated 17 September 2013 as "Pratt Industries Day" in New York, in tribute to the company's commitment to recycling and the environment after its mill had reached the milestone of recycling five million tons of paper.

 As of 2012, Visy was the largest exporter of shipping containers from Australian ports, moving approximately 60,000 per year.

 Philanthropy

 The Pratt Foundation was established by Richard and Jeanne Pratt in 1978 to support various charitable causes and initiatives throughout Australia.
 Since then, it has donated more than $250 million.
 In addition, Jeanne and Richard Pratt helped raise a further $250 million by opening their home, Raheen, to other charitable fundraisers.
 The foundation is chaired by Anthony Pratt's sister, Heloise Waislitz.
-Its chief executive is Sam Lipski, a Melbourne-based journalist, and supports areas including medical research, education, the arts and relief of poverty.
+Its chief executive is Sam Lipski, a Melbourne-based journalist, and it supports areas including medical research, education, the arts, and relief of poverty.

-The Pratt family is also behind VisyCares, a non-profit begun in 1995 which promotes social responsibility at Visy through donations to establish community-based projects such as youth, immigrant and learning centres.
+The Pratt family is also behind VisyCares, a non-profit begun in 1995 that promotes social responsibility at Visy through donations to establish community-based projects such as youth, immigrant and learning centres.